 Best time: Summer

-For 2021, I would like to highly recommend something to you which impressed us during the summer of 2020: fighting against the King of Steinberg.
-No worries, you don’t need any weapons for this adventure – just a little bit of logical reasoning, sharp eyes, skillfulness, and good teamwork within your family.
+For 2021 I would like to recommend something which impressed us during the summer of 2020: fighting against the King of Steinberg.
+No worries, you don’t need any weapons for this adventure just a bit of logical reasoning, sharp eyes, skill, and good teamwork within your family.
 Why?
-Because whoever solves certain words of command wins the game – and this is only possible if everyone works together.
-The quiz stops are located at eight venues in the Pillerseetal Valley – each and every stop is worth a day excursion.
-This way, you won’t only discover some parts of the region, but you can also experience many exciting things: rope course (the floor is lava!), alpine coaster, SUP, roller coaster, whitewater rafting or some time at the idyllic moor lake to conclude the evening – all these excursion destinations have a lot to offer.
-The best thing about it: the mysteries do not have to be solved all at once.
-You could also spread the fun activities and the fight against the King of Steinberg out over the whole summer.
-At the end of the summer, you can then look forward to an amazing prize (and many relaxing and exciting hours).
-We highly recommend this adventure.
-P. S. If you decide to solve all the mysteries in one piece and to stay at Pillerseetal Valley for a whole week, you should buy the Pillersee.Card: all the excursions are included with this card. – Julia König with her kids
+Because to win the game you must solve a series of riddles and this is only possible if everyone in the group works to together.
+There are eight stops at eight locations in the Pillerseetal Valley.
+This gives adventurers the chance to not only discover some of the most beautiful spots in the valley but also to try out some of the most exciting activities: rope walkways (the floor is lava!), alpine coaster, stand-up paddle, roller coaster, whitewater rafting all rounded off with a bit of chillout time at the idyllic moorland lake in the evening.
+The best thing is that the mysteries don’t have to be solved all at once.
+In fact, you can also spread out the activities and the battle against the King of Steinberg over the whole summer.
+Once all eight stations have been completed you will get a great prize.
+We highly recommend this adventure my kids and I loved it.
+Oh, and by the way, if you decide to stay in the Pillerseetal Valley for a whole week then you should buy the Pillersee.Card, which includes all the challenges and activities in one handy ticket. – Julia König & kids

 Category: Hiking